Dawn Edwards

 It started with two people, two litter-pickers, and a shared frustration.
 In 2018, Dawn Edwards and her friend were tired of watching their local streets fall into neglect.
 What began as an act of defiance against rubbish quickly grew into something deeper: a way to restore pride, improve wellbeing, and bring people together—one clean-up at a time.

 For Dawn Edwards, the impact was personal.
 As Dawn Edwards picked, she saw how much the state of her surroundings affected her own mental health.
 Dawn Edwards realised she wasn’t alone.
-Others felt it too—and wanted to help.
+Others felt it too – and wanted to help.
+She realised that cleaning the streets you live in, could be intimidating for some.
+By demonstrating that collectively it could be enjoyable, she inspired others to join and make a difference.
 Over tea and chats after each pick, neighbours became friends.
 A community began to form.

 Dawn Edwards’ vision reached the walls too.
 To stop tagging, Dawn Edwards researched graffiti culture and learned that real artwork is rarely defaced.
-Using funding from the 2022 Commonwealth Games, Dawn Edwards commissioned a mural on Minstead Road—a bold, vibrant piece that has remained almost untouched since.
+Using funding from the 2022 Commonwealth Games, a mural was commissioned on Minstead Road—a bold, vibrant piece that has remained almost untouched since.
+Another example of how Dawn Edwards refusal to accept the status quo has resulted in something the community can be proud of.